Insurance companies are required by law to deal fairly and in good faith with the people they insure. But what happens if they don’t?

 Listen as attorney Tye Smith discusses personal injury, bad faith cases, laws you might not know about, paying for legal services, and more.
 This interview was featured on Spotlight Oklahoma on News Talk 1520 KTOK radio.

-If you have had a problem with your insurance company and need to talk with someone who can help, call 1-877-392-4878 and speak to an experienced insurance bad faith lawyer with Carr & Carr Attorneys.
-Email now to visit with someone who can answer your insurance bad faith questions.
-Our offices in Oklahoma City, Tulsa and Northwest Arkansas allow us to serve clients across Arkansas and Oklahoma.
+If you have had a problem with your insurance company and need to talk with someone who can help, call 1-877-392-4878 or contact us online to speak to an experienced Oklahoma insurance bad faith lawyer.
+Carr & Carr Attorneys at Law has offices conveniently located in Tulsa and Oklahoma City.